 We have 80,000 MoBs, and the numbers are rising; time to ring the alarm bells.
 But of course, in Dáil Éireann, we’ll get some weepy, sanctimonious bilge over what is “offensive”, while the rest reach for the ear-plugs.

-5 thoughts on “Myers causes a storm”
+5 responses to “Myers causes a storm”

-1. I think Myers wanted to cause a big fuss and that’s what he’s done.
+I think Myers wanted to cause a big fuss and that’s what he’s done.
 He raises a point, more delicately and more helpfully raised by Ed Walsh, which is, do these benefits act as an incentive for some (mostly) young women to become lone parents?

 I haven’t got a clue, but I know I’ve heard that said a few times and mostly from people who would be described as “working class”.
 Hard-working, tax-paying people who live in big public housing estates in Tallaght or the flats of Inchicore (and, obviously, other such places) are often the most damning when discussing those whom they perceive to be “spongers”.